-Consider the next thing.
+- Consider the next thing.
 You have been given the gift of being a parent for a season of life.
-As that role changes, you will want to consider what’s next.
+As that role changes into the empty-nest, you will want to consider what’s next.
 Keep your eyes and heart open to where you need to go in life and what you want your life to be about.

 “Letting go is hard,” Johnson says.
 “You want to let go of them gracefully.

 “Here’s a little secret.
 When they come home, you will be happy to see them come home AND you will be happy to see them go because you will have transitioned into new routines and rituals that aren’t all about them.”